 Quality health care, including mental health care, is a basic human right.

-A national single-payer health care plan is the best method to control costs, ensure access to affordable prescriptions and deliver the highest quality of care.
+We support expanding the federal Affordable Care Act into a single-payer health care plan, which is the best method to control costs, ensure access to affordable prescriptions, and deliver the highest quality of care.

-We oppose employers using their personal religious beliefs to restrict employees benefits.
+We oppose employers using their personal religious beliefs to restrict employee benefits.

 Healthcare facilities that receive public funding must not restrict legally approved medical procedures, for religious or other reasons.